nweinmeister/tf-playground/README.md

 # Build something basic

 Let's make another bucket, but this time do it with Terraform:

+Create a new file called buckets.tf (must be inside the terraform directory)

+Paste the following:

 ```
 resource "google_storage_bucket" "sample-bucket" {
   name          = "jamsupreme-another-bucket-vcool"